 Danny Dorling joined the School of Geography and the Environment in September 2013 to take up the Halford Mackinder Professorship in Geography.
 He was previously a professor of Geography at the University of Sheffield.
 He has also worked in Newcastle, Bristol, Leeds and New Zealand, went to university in Newcastle upon Tyne, and to school in Oxford.

 Much of Danny's work is available open access (see www.dannydorling.org).
 With a group of colleagues he helped create the website www.worldmapper.org which shows who has most and least in the world.
 His work concerns issues of housing, health, employment, education, wealth and poverty.
-His recent books include, co-authored texts The Atlas of the Real World: Mapping the way we live and Bankrupt Britain: An atlas of social change; Rule Britannia: Brexit and the end of empire; and Finntopia: what we can learn from the world's happiest country.
+His recent books include, co-authored texts: The Atlas of the Real World: Mapping the way we live; Bankrupt Britain: An atlas of social change; Rule Britannia: Brexit and the end of empire; and Finntopia: what we can learn from the world's happiest country.